purol/ANN-with-genetic-algorithm/README.md

 It is ANN(artificial neural network) with genetic algorithm.
 Each AI can learn how to find their forage.

-You can build it by Visual Studio 2015 (different version can cause some problem.) or you can just run opencvtest\x64\Release\opencvtest.exe
+You can build it by Visual Studio 2015 (different version can cause some problem.) or you can just run x64\Release\opencvtest.exe

 used library : opencv

 reference : https://home.fnal.gov/~souvik/Brain/index.html
 the program of regerence link looks so similar with mine.
-However, it is just derived from same graphic library.(opencv) The codes are absolutely different!
-Actually I had not learned c++.
+However, it is just derived from same graphic library.(opencv) Actual code is totally different!

 ============================================================